sjoseph-22/devops_project2/README.md

 # Devops project using Docker and Kubernetes

-This project demonstrates a complete CI/CD and Orchestration workflow for a Java-based microservices application.
-It covers the end-to-end process of provisioning an AWS EC2 environment, containerizing three distinct microservices (Shopfront, Product Catalogue, and Stock Manager) using Docker, and deploying them to a local Kubernetes cluster via Minikube.
+This project demonstrates a devops workflow for a Java-based microservices application.
+It covers the end-to-end process of creating an AWS EC2 instance, containerizing three microservices (Shopfront, Product Catalogue, and Stock Manager) using Docker, and deploying them to a local Kubernetes cluster via Minikube.
 The project concludes with viewing the Kubernetes Dashboard for real-time monitoring and management.

 ## Step 1: Create the AWS EC2 Instance